-- Full Acceptance: Documentation confirms that all requirements, including satisfactory completion of the background check for applicable programs, have been met. - Conditional Acceptance: The applicant has partially met the admission requirements, but some prerequisites remain to be completed.
+- Full Acceptance: Documentation confirms that all requirements, including satisfactory completion of the background check for applicable programs, have been met. - Conditional Acceptance: The applicant has partially met the admission requirements, but one or more of the prerequisites remain to be completed.
 Minimum documentation required for conditional acceptance includes: a complete application with essays, transcripts from all previous academic placements, and an admission interview.
-Full acceptance will be offered once all conditions have been fulfilled. - Denial: The information presented does not meet the published UWS admission criteria, including, but not limited to, the background check (see section entitled Background Checks for more information).
+All admission requirements must be fulfilled prior to the end of the first term of enrollment.
+Full acceptance will be offered once all admission and documentation requirements have been fulfilled. - Denial: The information presented does not meet the published UWS admission criteria, including, but not limited to, the background check (see section entitled Background Checks for more information).
 Denied applicants may choose to update their credentials and submit a new application for a future term.